 1. Complete a Club Membership form, and online Course enrolment.

-2. Finalise payment of Membership and Course fees, in accordance with instructions we provide.
+2. Finalise payment of Membership and fees, in accordance with instructions we provide.

 The 8 session course provides a safe and enjoyable introduction to small boat sailing for people who have never sailed before or have limited sailing experience.
 The program develops skills and knowledge that enables the successful participant to safely sail a dinghy type sailing boat in light to light moderate winds and enclosed waters.

 The program follows the Australia Sailing Start Sailing 1 & 2 program curriculum, including: